 Great news for budget travelers!
-If you plan to fly in 2017, you can expect lower ticket prices and more flight options, according to a new study released by Expedia and Airlines Reporting Corporation.
+If you plan to fly this year, you can expect lower ticket prices and more flight options, according to a study released by Expedia and Airlines Reporting Corporation.

-2017 will be a great year for cheap travel!
+Why 2017 is a great year for cheap travel

-After analyzing travel data from around the world throughout the year, the New Heights for Air Travel report found that the average ticket price for economy round-trip and one-way tickets fell to their lowest point since 2013.
+After analyzing travel data from around the world in 2016, the New Heights for Air Travel report found that the average ticket price for economy round-trip and one-way tickets fell to their lowest point since 2013.

 While fares are dropping, air capacity is up about 5% worldwide, meaning that more airlines are flying more planes to more destinations.